mpv-player/mpv/DOCS/man/options.rst

     the video along the temporal axis.
 The filter used can be controlled using the ``--tscale`` setting.

-    Note that this relies on vsync to work, see ``--opengl-swapinterval`` for more information.
-It should also only be used with an ``--fbo-format`` that has at least 16 bit precision.

 ``--interpolation-threshold=<0..1,-1>``
     Threshold below which frame ratio interpolation gets disabled (default:
     ``0.0001``).
 This is calculated as ``abs(disphz/vfps - 1) < threshold``,